skylarshaffer/brickinfo/README.md

 ## Description

 If you want to save time swapping tabs and comparing literal **thousands** of bricks one-by-one then this extension is for you.
 Just install it and browse Pick a Brick as normal.
 Prices will show below the PAB prices as they load.
-Page load times are NOT affected by brickinfo.
+Page load times should NOT be affected by brickinfo.
 Brickinfo allows page rendering uninterrupted, and simply injects new information to the page as it gets it.

 This extension is not yet released, and there are currently no active users.
 I am working to develop this quickly and am hoping to launch within the month.
 This source can be used to run the extension, but it is VERY early. **User discretion advised.**